 This phenomenon applies to many types of senses.
 For example, you can easily notice the weight difference between a feather and a book, but you wouldn't be able to tell the difference whether there's a feather or a book in your backpack if it already had a lot of stuff in it.
 This is known as Weber's law in the field of psychophysics.

 Cameras take advantage of this phenomenon to optimize the usage of bits when encoding an image.
 More bits to encode the dark pixels and fewer bits to encode the bright ones.
 This is simply done by taking roughly the square root of the intensity values.
 This process is called gamma compression.

-Raw images are usually noisy, especially in low light where amplifying the signal also amplifies the noise.
-There are many advanced denoising algorithms that aim to reduce the noise while preserving the content.
-Some use traditional methods some use deep learning.
+Raw images are usually noisy, especially in low light, where amplifying the signal also amplifies the noise.
+There are many advanced denoising algorithms that aim to reduce noise while preserving the content.
+Some use traditional methods, and some use deep learning.
 What they all have in common is that they do some sort of pixel averaging.

 One strategy is, for example, to capture a burst of frames and average the pixels across the frames in the near-identical parts.
 When these near-identical parts have a different noise pattern, the noise gets averaged out, resulting in a cleaner image.
 This approach is called temporal denoising since it averages the pixels through time.

 Another approach is to average the pixels within a single frame according to some criteria, such as averaging similar neighboring pixels.
 This type of denoising is called spatial, or single-frame, noise reduction.
 Spatial denoising algorithms can average pixels that are spatially close to each other, similar to each other, or aligned in image patches that are similar to each other.
 Many modern camera systems, particularly smartphone cameras, use a combination of both spatial and temporal noise reduction.